Ten Top Tips for Better Mediation Outcomes

 “Reflective practice is an active, dynamic action-based and ethical set of skills, placed in real time and dealing with real, complex and difficult situations.”

-In fact it is an activity that is better when shared.
 Getting the input of others is an essential part of reflective practice because if you have nothing to compare your practice to it is unlikely that you will develop new insights or innovations as easily.

 Sharing ideas also requires a process of refining them in order to say them out loud.
 This is part of learning and remembering.
 We all remember brilliant ideas that we know we’ve had but forgotten!